Internal Medicine of Greater New Haven

 Nearly half of all adult Americans have high blood pressure.
 This condition has no outward symptoms, but slowly does damage to your circulatory system and increases your risk of heart disease and stroke.
-At Internal Medicine of Greater New Haven, the team diagnoses and offers effective treatment for this silent killer.
+At Internal Medicine of Greater New Haven, the team diagnose and offer effective treatment for this silent killer.
 If you live in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, or the surrounding area, call the office or book an appointment online to have your blood pressure checked today.

 When the force of blood pushing against your blood vessels is much higher than normal, you’re diagnosed with high blood pressure — or hypertension.
 The staff measures blood pressure with two numbers expressed as one over the other.
 The top number represents your systolic pressure — or the pressure when your heart muscle contracts; the bottom number represents your diastolic pressure — or the pressure between contractions.

 Your blood pressure is considered elevated when it’s between 120 and 129 over 80 (or lower.)
 You’re diagnosed with high blood pressure when it reaches 130 over 80 — or higher.

 High blood pressure can persist for years before you notice the serious effects it has had on your system.
 Complications of high blood pressure include:

 Because it’s largely symptomless, regular checks are essential.
 If you come in for a physical or any other medical check, the staff evaluates your blood pressure.
 When the numbers are too high and before a definitive diagnosis is made, you’ll be asked to return in a few weeks to have it re-evaluated and/or asked to evaluate it at home to determine if it’s consistently elevated before a definitive diagnosis.

 Lifestyle changes and medication go a long way in managing high blood pressure